code-423n4/docs/structure/frequently-asked-questions.md

 ### I want Code4rena to audit my project, where do I start?

 It’s really simple!
-Just visit [this link](https://code4rena.typeform.com/i-want-an-audit) and fill out the form.
+Just visit [this link](https://go.code4rena.com/start) and fill out the form.
 Our team will be in touch with you shortly after you’ve completed it.

-### Do you have a blog?

-We do indeed, [here](https://code4rena.com/blog).
-We post product updates, sponsor interviews and more.

 ### What’s the best way to stay up to date with Code4rena?

-[Follow us](https://twitter.com/code4rena) on Twitter and turn on notifications in our #c4-updates channel in [Discord](https://discord.gg/code4rena).
+[Follow us](https://twitter.com/code4rena) on X and turn on notifications in our #c4-updates channel in [Discord](https://discord.gg/code4rena).

 ### Where can I view the audit results?

-Once an audit's results have been finalized, they’ll be shared in our #announcements channel in Discord.
-The audit's page in the ‘[Audits](https://code4rena.com/contests)’ section on our website will also be updated to show results.
+Once an audit's results have been finalized, they’ll be shared in our #c4-updates channel in Discord.
+The audit's page in the ‘[Audits](https://code4rena.com/audits)’ section on our website will also be updated to show results.

 ### Where can I read past Code4rena audit reports?

-We push all public audit reports to the ‘[Reports](https://code4rena.com/reports)’ section on our website.
+All public audit reports are published to the ‘[Reports](https://code4rena.com/reports)’ section on our website.
 This enables you to read through past findings, evaluate commonalities, and continue your learning journey.
-Our [GitHub](https://github.com/code-423n4/) repos are also public, for those of you interested in diving deeper.
+Most C4 [audit repos](https://github.com/code-423n4/) are also public, for those of you interested in diving deeper.

 ### How are audits judged?

-We have a lot of documents outlining the technicalities of our judging process, which you can view [here](https://docs.code4rena.com/roles/judges/how-to-judge-a-contest).
+We have a lot of documents outlining the technicalities of our judging process, which you can view [here](https://docs.code4rena.com/roles/judges/).
 In short, Judges follow stringent criteria, whilst making sure submissions adhere to C4 policies.
-We’ve also implemented a severity standardization guide to ensure a homogenized approach.
+We’ve also implemented a severity standardization guide to ensure a consistent approach.

 ### How can I verify a legitimate member of Code4arena staff?